United Airlines will require US employees to be vaccinated

 The Chicago-based airline estimates that up to 90% of its pilots and close to 80% of its flight attendants are already vaccinated.
 They get incentives to do so.

+A United executive said the airline has no plans to require that passengers be vaccinated, calling that a government decision.
+The CEOs of Delta Air Lines and American Airlines have similarly ruled out a mandate for passengers.

-The airline told U.S. employees Friday that they will need to be fully vaccinated by Oct.
+United told U.S. employees Friday that they will need to be fully vaccinated by Oct.
 25 or five weeks after the Food and Drug Administration grants full approval to any one vaccine — whichever date comes first.
-So far, the FDA has only granted emergency-use approval of the Pfizer, Moderna or Johnson & Johnson vaccines.
-Full approval is expected soon.
+So far, the FDA has only granted emergency-use approval of the Pfizer, Moderna and Johnson & Johnson vaccines.
+Full approval of the Pfizer vaccine is expected soon, according to published reports.

 Each employee will have to send an image of their vaccine card to the company.
-Those who don’t will be terminated, with exemptions granted only for religious or health reasons, officials said.
+Those who don’t will be terminated, with exemptions granted only for employees who document religious or health reasons for not getting the shots, officials said.

 Employees who are already vaccinated or do so by Sept.
 20 will get an extra day of pay, according to the memo from Kirby and Hart.

+The Air Line Pilots Association said in a note to members that a “small number of pilots” don’t agree with this new policy, but the union believes it is legal.
+The Association of Flight Attendants encouraged members to get vaccinated and said United’s announcement is not surprising because Kirby has spoken in favor of a mandate for several months.

+The requirement won’t cover employees at smaller airlines that operate United Express flights.

-Like United, Delta Air Lines has operated vaccination center for employees and recently began requiring the shots for new hires.
+Like United, Delta has operated vaccination center for employees and recently began requiring the shots for new hires.
 Delta CEO Ed Bastian said this week that 73% of the airline’s workforce is vaccinated.
 Executives at other airlines have similarly encouraged their workers to get vaccinated, even offering bonuses and paid time off to get the shots, but haven’t made them mandatory.

 Airlines and other companies in the travel business have been hit particularly hard by the pandemic, which led to sharp travel restrictions.

 The United States requires people entering the country, including U.S. citizens, to show proof of a negative COVID-19 test, and the Biden administration plans to require non-U.S. citizens to be vaccinated before entering the country.

-A United executive said the airline has no plans to require that passengers be vaccinated, calling that a government decision.
-The CEOs of Delta and American have similarly ruled out a mandate for passengers.
+Some countries require visitors to be vaccinated or test free of the virus to avoid quarantines.

+Since the highly contagious delta variant became the leading strain of COVID-19 in the U.S., most airlines have said it hasn’t affected ticket sales.
+However, Frontier Airlines executives on Wednesday blamed the variant for weaker bookings in the past week.

-Microsoft, Google and Facebook have said they will require proof of vaccination for employees and visitors to their U.S. offices starting this fall.
+Before the United announcement, Disney and Walmart announced vaccine mandates for white-collar workers, and Microsoft, Google and Facebook said they will require proof of vaccination for employees and visitors to their U.S. offices.

 This week, Tyson Foods announced it will require all U.S. employees to get vaccinated by November — notable because unlike the tech companies, Tyson relies on many lower-paid workers who cannot do their jobs remotely.
 The president of the United Food and Commercial Workers criticized Tyson for imposing the requirement while the vaccines still have only emergency FDA approval.